 Other times, a completely separate third party may have contributed to the single-car accidents by contributing to the outside cause.
 For example, if you recently had a tire changed and poor workmanship caused it to blow out, contributing to the third party accident, the mechanic who was negligent in doing the work on the car, which ultimately caused your injury, could be held responsible.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Single vehicle accidents pose a challenge to the driver in the crashed car, because the assumption tends to be that they are at fault.
 However, this is not always the case.
 An experienced attorney often will be able to evaluate the circumstances of a case to determine if a third party can be held responsible for your accident.
 If you or a family member has been in a single-car accident where a third party may be liable, you may deserve compensation.
 Call Staver Accident Injury Lawyers, P.C. today at (312) 236-2900 for a free consultation with one of our accident attorneys on your particular case to find out how we can help.